dfelinto/blender-manual/manual/editors/outliner/interface.rst

 Data-Block
    Allows you to filter out certain data-blocks currently present in the scene.

-.. _bpy.types.SpaceOutliner.use_filter_lib_override:

-Library Overrides
-   Shows the data-block properties have been overridden.

 .. _bpy.types.SpaceOutliner.use_filter_lib_override_system:

 System Overrides
    Shows the data-block properties that are defined/controlled automatically (e.g. to make users of an overridden data-block point to the override data, not the original linked data).
+Only available in the *Library Overrides* `Display Mode`_.

 .. _bpy.ops.outliner.orphans_purge: